ElkonLab/RNA-seq_length_bias/Running_example.md

 TNFa GSE64233
 ================

 The file length\_bias\_analysis.R , the counts file and the Tx.len.file should be located in Counts\_data folder within the working directory.
-The output file is cnts\_data\_Pgenes.txt

 Step 1 : Filter genes
 ---------------------